 don’t call me unless you are dead which you will be if you aren’t really dead and still have not actually called me yet!!!!!!!!!

 This last email placed me in a quandary.
-Should I call her and risk her vitriol toward whatever flimsy excuse I could construct about my tardiness, or should I adhere to the letter of her threat and not call her because she suggested I better not now bother her with anything as she was beyond incensed, unless I could make the sole exception of placing a call to her to let her know that the reason I didn’t call before was because I was dead, which I couldn’t have been if I was placing a call to her to state so.
-I decided to not acknowledge her barrage of email, all which were sent within a ten minute time frame.
+Should I call her and risk her vitriol toward whatever flimsy excuse I could construct about my tardiness, or should I adhere to the letter of her threat and not call her because she suggested I better not bother her with anything as she was beyond incensed, unless I could make the sole exception of placing a call to her to let her know that the reason I didn’t call before was because I was dead, which I couldn’t have been if I was placing a call to her to say so.
+I decided to not acknowledge her email barrage, all which were sent within a ten-minute time frame.

 I nodded at Skye to let him know that I already knew my fate and then looked away.
-I hated Skye.
+I hated Skye in that moment.
 The extra stress from my visual exchange with Skye caused another tightening in my chest, which I tried to ignore as best as possible.